 As a kid, I was a member of the Caucasion persuasion, so I listened to white pop stations.
 The black music I was exposed to consisted mostly of black music in white face (Johnny Mathis, Nancy Wilson) or black music diluted till it was a very light shade of ebony (The Supremes).

-Heaven only knows how WSAI compiled the Top 40 charts which were the maps of my youth.
+Heaven only knows how WSAI compiled the Top 40 charts, which were the maps of my youth.
 An amalgam of sales, quirky taste and payola, I’d assume.
 Let’s take the 1964 Top 50 as an example.
-The mainstays were no surprise: Beatles (five songs), surf music (three), Motown (three), the Four Seasons (two), the early British Invasion (three) —they were indeed what my friends and I listened to.
+The mainstays were no surprise: Beatles (5 songs), surf music (3), Motown (3), the Four Seasons (2), the early British Invasion (3) —they were indeed what my friends and I listened to.

 On the far end of the spectrum, you also had the occasional real R&B hits sneaking in: Rufus Thomas’ ‘Walkin’ the Dog’(#41) and Garnett Mimms’ ‘Cry Baby’ (#50).